Comparison

 Card creationAutomatic from your uploaded PDF/notes with AIUsually manual creation or importing shared decks

-Extra study modesExplained quizzes, audio recap, duelsPrimarily flashcards; extensible via add-ons
+Extra study modesExplained quizzes, audio recap, duelsPrimarily flashcards; extensible via community extensions

 Ease of startingUpload and get cards in secondsFlexible but has setup and a learning curve

-PlatformFree to start on iOS (Android soon)Desktop and mobile; see Anki's site for details
+PlatformFree to start in the browser and on iOSDesktop and mobile; see Anki's site for details

 Can WeSolve+ replace Anki?

 It depends on your goal.
 If you want fast, automatic cards from your own PDFs and notes, WeSolve+ is an easier alternative.
-If advanced customization, add-ons, and community decks matter most to you, Anki is a very powerful option as of 2026.
+If advanced customization, community extensions, and community decks matter most to you, Anki is a very powerful option as of 2026.
 Some students may use both together.

 Is the Anki information here current?